nieldlr/hanzi/README.md

 	var hanzi = require("hanzi");
 	//Initiate
 	hanzi.start();
-	//Decompose Characters - Returns a parsed JSON object with the fields "character" (String), "components1", "components2" & "components3" (Array).
+	//Decompose Characters - Returns a parsed JSON object with the fields:
+	//"character" (String), "components1", "components2" & "components3" (Array).
-	Type of Decomposition: 1 = Once (returns only two components), 2 = Radical.
+	//Type of Decomposition: 1 = Once (returns only two components), 2 = Radical.
 3 = Graphical.
-If no parameter is given it returns all possible decompositions.
+	//If no parameter is given it returns all possible decompositions.
 This is used by default. var decomposition = hanzi.decompose('搬');
 	console.log(decomposition.character);
 	搬